gyglim/video2gif_code/README.md

 ================================================================================

-For information on how to use the dataset, please see our
+For information on how to use the code, please see our

 [Tutorial](./video2gif_tutorial.ipynb)